alsash110/comm-2216-obs/docs/introduction/introduction.md

 ---

 The purpose of this document is to help you get started with using Linux.
-The sections in this document will introduce you to some basic concepts and commands.
+The sections in this document introduce you to some basic concepts and commands.

 Linux is a free, multi user operating system that is secure, customizable, and stable.
 These factors have lead to the wide adoption of Linux in industry and it now forms the backbone of the internet.